EPPO Prioritization Process for invasive alien plants

 - The species may then considered to be a priority for Pest Risk Analysis.

 - The Panel then determines which species should be the object of a Expert Working group on PRA.
 Depending on the outcome of the PRA, the species may be included in the A1 and A2 EPPO Lists and recommended for regulation as a quarantine pest.

-It is hoped that this prioritization process will provide consistent national lists of invasive alien plant species across the EPPO region, and be a useful tool for dialogue and information exchange between countries.
+The Prioritization Process can be used to provide consistent national lists of invasive alien plant species across the EPPO region, and can act as a useful tool for dialogue and information exchange between countries.

 - Brunel S, Branquart E, Fried G, van Valkenburg J, Brundu G, Starfinger U, Buholzer S, Uludag A, Joseffson M & Baker R (2010) The EPPO prioritization process for invasive alien plants.
 Bulletin OEPP/EPPO Bulletin 40, 407-422.